Applied AI

 Agentic Workflows and Edge-Ceded Architectures

-Agentic workflows are composed of autonomous or semi-autonomous agents that perform sensing, reasoning, planning, and actuation in a distributed setting.
-A private 5G backbone enables edge-centric deployment of agents close to data sources, reducing latency and preserving bandwidth for critical streams.
-An effective architecture typically decouples data ingress, feature extraction, and decision logic from actuation pipelines, allowing agents to reason on localized data while maintaining a central policy lattice for governance.
+Agentic workflows comprise autonomous or semi-autonomous agents that sense, reason, plan, and actuate in a distributed setting.
+A private 5G backbone enables edge-native deployment of agents near data sources, reducing latency and preserving bandwidth for critical streams.
+An effective architecture decouples data ingress, feature extraction, and decision logic from actuation pipelines, allowing agents to reason on localized data while retaining a central policy lattice for governance.
+Agentic Edge Computing: Autonomous Decision-Making for Remote Industrial Sensors with Low Connectivity.

 Best practices include edge-native microservices deployed on lightweight containers or function-as-a-service environments at MEC facilities, coupled with a central orchestration plane that enforces global policies.
-Agents communicate via low-latency, deterministic channels, and leverage efficient serialization, streaming, and event-driven patterns.
+Agents communicate via deterministic channels and leverage efficient serialization, streaming, and event-driven patterns.
 The result is a scalable mix of local responsiveness and global coordination that remains auditable and controllable.
+See also Synthetic Data Governance: Vetting the Quality of Data Used to Train Enterprise Agents for governance considerations that span organizational boundaries.

 Network Slicing, QoS, and Determinism

 Network slicing and quality-of-service controls are central to delivering predictable performance for agentic workloads.
 Private networks enable dedicated slices for critical agent streams, ensuring bandwidth, latency, and reliability that align with the needs of control loops and data pipelines.
-Deterministic behavior is achieved through careful provisioning of radio resources, edge-cored network functions, and end-to-end latency budgets that account for wireless access, backhaul, and compute delays.
+Deterministic behavior is achieved through careful provisioning of radio resources, edge-core network functions, and end-to-end latency budgets that account for wireless access, backhaul, and compute delays.
+A related implementation angle appears in Cost-Center to Profit-Center: Transforming Technical Support into an Upsell Engine with Agentic RAG.

 Data Plane, Control Plane, and Consistency